-Automated eddy Intense eddy activity in a basin with strong topographic constraints may lead to numerous eddy-eddy interactions, and highlights the need to take into account merging and splitting events between mesoscale structures.
-First eddy automated detection and tracking algorithms were mostly based on SSH fields and the derived velocity fields (Chelton et al., 2011) has
+Intense eddy activity in a basin with strong topographic constraints may lead to numerous eddy-eddy interactions, and highlights the need to take into account merging and splitting events between mesoscale structures.
+First eddy automated detection and tracking algorithms were mostly based on SSH fields and did not detect such interactions (Chelton et al., 2011; Mason et al., 2014).
+Over the past decades, numerous algorithms were further developed to take into account mergings and splittings, based on SSH (Matsuoka et al., 2016; Cui et al., 2019; Laxenaire et al., 2018) or a mixed velocity field-SSH approach (Yi et al.,

 The AMEDA algorithm developed by Le Vu et al. (2018) is used in this study.
-It detects eddy centers by computing the Local

-70 Normalized Angular Momentum (LNAM) and introduced by Mkhinini et al. (2014) - as opposed to Yi et al. (2014) using the Okubo-Weiss parameter - and computes the maximal tangential speed contours as tools to detect eddy centers and outer radius respectively (Mkhinini et al., 2014).
-The Angular Momentum Eddy Detection and tracking Algorithm (AMEDA) (Le Vu et al., 2018), used in this study, has improved further the tracking of individual eddies by accounting for successive merging and splitting incidents between eddies.
-In addition, it also corrects for cyclostrophic balance of the surface velocity field, which allows a within the largest surrounding closed SSH contours to find eddy contours.
+It detects eddy centers by computing the Local Normalized Angular Momentum (LNAM) introduced by Mkhinini et al. (2014) - as opposed to Yi et al. (2014) using the Okubo-Weiss parameter - and computes the maximal tangential speed within the largest surrounding closed SSH contours to find eddy contours.
 Eddy observations at different timesteps are gathered in tracks by minimizing a cost function taking into account spatial proximity but also changes in eddy size and intensity.
 Detection of merging and splitting events are next detected as the outcome of eddy interactions, when two eddies share a closed SSH contour with averaged velocity higher than for each eddy taken separately.
-The AMEDA algorithm was

-75 better representation of some intense eddies (Ioannou et al., 2019).

-- 80 used successfully in various case studies, notably in the Algerian basin by Garreau et al. (2018) and in the Arabian Sea sea by de Marez et al. (2019).
-Specifically, in the eastern Mediterranean sea Ioannou et al. (2017) conducted a climatological study of the Ierapetra eddy phenomenon over a 22 year period.
-However, the Ierapetra eddy, is unique in the Levantine Basin as it is the only one with a marked seasonal signal (Amitai et al., 2010), but no other studies with this type of eddy detection tools have been performed on general eddy circulation in the Levantine basin so farDetection of mergings and splittings enables. - 85 to reconstruct the eddy network, mesoscale structures not being independent but often interacting with each other.
+The AMEDA algorithm was used successfully in various case studies, notably in the Algerian basin by Garreau et al. (2018) and in the Arabian sea by de Marez et al. (2019).
+Detection of mergings and splittings enables to reconstruct the eddy network, mesoscale structures not being independent but often interacting with each other.
 Following this idea Laxenaire et al. (2018) was able to show the connection between Indian and Atlantic oceans through Agulhas rings crossing the Southern Atlantic.
 However if several studies did develop algorithms to detect eddy interactions, we are not aware of studies that have quantified nor analyzed the additional information from merging and splitting events in terms of eddy behavior, apart from Laxenaire et al. (2018).